-- (a) Logs shall have at least one end suspended when yarding. - (b) Use a self-clamping carriage that can be positioned and repositioned for each turn of logs without lowering the skyline. - (c) The carriage shall be capable of passing intermediate supports. - (d) Control logs being yarded to minimize damage to reserved timber. - (e) String cables in a manner that makes minimum contact with reserved timber. - (f) Use intermediate supports where necessary to keep skyline and carriage at least 10 feet above the ground.
+- (h) Use a self-clamping carriage that can be positioned and repositioned for each turn of logs without lowering the skyline. - (i) The carriage shall be capable of passing intermediate supports. - (j) Control logs being yarded to minimize damage to reserved timber. - (k) String cables in a manner that makes minimum contact with reserved timber. - (I) Rig standing skyline below the live crowns of the residual stand.

-In addition, if operations of PURCHASER threaten or cause excessive damage to the soil or reserved timber, STATE may require PURCHASER to suspend yarding until corrective measures have been agreed upon by STATE and PURCHASER.
+In addition, if operations of PURCHASER threaten or cause excessive damage to the soil or reserved timber, STATE may require PURCHASER to comply with one or more of the following: